The Obligatory "Flame War" Phoenix vs Node.js

 2015 December 03, 12:01 h

 Comparisons are always unfair.
 There is no such a thing as a “fair” synthetic benchmark comparison, the author is always biased towards some targetted result.
 It’s the old pseudo-science case of having a conclusion and picking and choosing data that backs those conclusions.
 There are just too many different variables.
 People think it’s fair when you run it in the same machine against 2 “similar” kinds of applications, but it is not.
-Don’t trust me on this as well, do your own tests.
+Please don’t trust me on this as well, do your own tests.

-The Obligatory “Hello World” warm up
+The Obligatory “Hello World” warm-up

 The first run already broke a few connections, but the 2nd run picked up and finished all 1,600 requests.
 And this is the Phoenix results:

-As you can see, Node.js has the upper hand in terms of total time spent.
+As you can see, Node.js has the upper hand in terms of the total time spent.
 One single Node.js process can only run one single real OS thread.
 Therefore it had to use just a single CPU core (although I had 7 other cores to spare).
 On the other hand, Elixir can reach all 8 cores of my machine, each running a Scheduler in a single real OS thread.
 So, if this test was CPU bound, it should have run 8 times faster than the Node.js version.
 As the test is largely a case of I/O bound operations, the clever async construction of Node.js does the job just fine.

 This is not an impressive test by any stretch of the imagination.
 But we’re just warming up.